snowood1/wenn/README.md

    All the pretrained classifiers is under the folder 'pretrain'.
    Note that this pretrained ENN models are different from the normal softmax pretrained model.

 5. Our model use the rest code as baselines.
+But we change all the base classfier as ResNet-20 in our experiments.

  * [Outlier Explosure](https://github.com/hendrycks/outlier-exposure).
 Our baselines, MSP and OE come from this repo.

  * [CCU](https://github.com/AlexMeinke/certified-certain-uncertainty) also contain many baselines considered in our paper.

- * [BayesByHpernet](https://github.com/pawni/BayesByHypernet) contains all the baselines of bayes methods considered in our paper.
+ * [BayesByHpernet](https://github.com/pawni/BayesByHypernet) contains many bayes-methods considered in our paper.